postmodern/wordlist.rb/README.txt

 == DESCRIPTION:

-A Ruby library for generating and working with word lists.
+A Ruby library for generating and working with wordlists.

 == FEATURES:

-* Uses CRC32 Hashes to filter out duplicate words.
+* Uses a bucket system of CRC32 hashes for efficient filtering of duplicate words.
-* Provides WordList::Mutations for defining mutations to apply to words.
+* Provides Wordlist::Mutations for defining mutations to apply to words.
-* Provides various pre-defined mutators:
-  * Old-school leet-speak.
-  * Nu-skool leet-speek.
-* Supports generating word-lists from arbitrary text.
+* Supports building wordlists from arbitrary text.
+* Supports custom builders:
+  * Wordlist::Builders::Website: Build word lists from web-site content.

 == EXAMPLES: